SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 > `income - expenses - savings = accounting error`

-What we see in "Surviving off $400,000" is a monthly *accounting error* of $3. $3 of accounting error on a gross income of $33,333 is actually great in terms of accuracy; it means whoever prepared this chart painstakingly accounting for the family's savings and expenses, but missed by 0.01%.
+What we see in "Surviving off $400,000" is a monthly *accounting error* of $3. $3 of accounting error on a gross monthly income of $33,333 is actually great in terms of accuracy; it means whoever prepared this chart painstakingly accounting for the family's savings and expenses, but missed by 0.01%.
 Perhaps they mistyped the mortgage as $6,746 when it was actually $6,749, for example.
 Or maybe they engineered the chart to show a tiny accounting error, misleadingly labelled it "Cash Flow", and used this numerical sleight of hand to push a preconceived ideological narrative.
 We'll never know.

 ## Financial Samurai's Family